beliven-francesco-delgiudice/app-test/README.md

 - `src/messages.json` Stores all success and failure messages of the app
 - `src/urls.json` Stores all urls used for the server connection

+## Upload to stores

+You will find here the guides on how to upload the app on the Play Store and on the App Store.
+Please keep the version and the build number equally updated:

+Version number:

+- iOs: "Version"
+- Android: "versionName"

+Build number:

+- iOs: "Build"
+- Android: "versionCode"

 ## Play Store

+**Before building you will need to open the file _build.gradle_ to edit the _versionName_ and increase the _versionCode_ number.**
 To build the android app run `ionic capacitor build android`. \
 After running the command, if not already opened, open Android Studio on the project. \
 Go to _Build_ and then _Generate Signed Bundle/APK_. \